jaideep-27/helpers-for-elders/README.md

 ## 📞 Contact Us

-We're available 7 days a week to answer your questions:
+We're available to answer your questions:
-- 📧 care@helpersforelders.com
+- 📧 Email: helpersforelders@gmail.com
-- ☎️ (555) 123-4567
+- ☎️ Phone: Contact us through our website
-- 📍 123 Care Avenue, Suite 500, Hopeville, NY 10001
+- 📍 Visit our website for office locations

 ## 💖 Join Our Journey